Erzan12/qr-code-attendance-management-system/README.md

 # 📌 QCAMS – QR Code Attendance Management System

 A Laravel-based QR Code Attendance Management System designed for students and faculty to easily record attendance during events through QR code scanning.
-QCAMS simplifies attendance tracking by replacing manual logs with a fast, secure, and contactless solution.
+QCAMS simplifies attendance tracking by replacing manual logs with a fast, secure, and contactless solution and this is also a Freelance Project.

 ---